 Professor Emma Cave, LLB.
 M.Jur, PhD, SFHEA

 Professor Cave publishes widely in the field of Medical Law and teaches Law and Medicine and Torts.
 She is an editorial board member of OUP's Medical Law Review and of the Journal of Medical Law and Ethics.
-She serves as a member of the Human Fertilisation and Embryology Authority 2018-2021.
+She serves as a member of the Human Fertilisation and Embryology Authority 2018-2021 and was appointed to the Medical Ethics Expert Group of the Infected Blood Inquiry in 2019.

 Her principal areas of research include compulsion, capacity and consent and she has published recently on public health, NHS redress and medical research.
 Her 2004 monograph, The Mother of All Crimes was reissued by Routledge in 2018 and the sixth edition of her co-authored book (with Professor Margaret Brazier), Medicine, Patients and the Law was published in August 2016.

 Professor Cave has worked on a number of multi-disciplinary research projects.
 One developed professional training for research ethics committees, another attempted to delimit the research concept.
 One analysed the role of empirical methods in bioethics, another looked at adoelscent consent to and refusal of medical treatment.

 Professor Cave would be delighted to hear from potential students interested in researching legal and ethical issues relating to compulsion, consent, medical research and issues pertaining to the foetus.

 Her most recent PhD students research/ed abortion, professional regulation, consent and wrongful life and birth litigation.
 Please read the information here and contact her to arrange for advice on your draft proposal.

 - Clinical Negligence